Skip to content

 For me, any time is a good time to visit London!
 But honestly, it’s never been easier and more affordable to travel around the world.
 London is one of the most diverse and culturally rich cities in the world, making it prime time to experience everything London has to offer.

-Why should people book a London Untour?
+Why should people book a London UnTour?
 What is the advantage of seeing the city this way?

 I think it is by far the best way and the only way to visit a city if you really want to experience the culture.
 It is one thing to visit a city, staying in a hotel surrounded by other Americans, in an atmosphere catering to your usual cultural norms.
-On an Untour, you really can experience the city as the locals do, in a typical British flat, with someone like me helping you navitage the new culture in an immersive manner.
+On an UnTour, you really can experience the city as the locals do, in a typical British flat, with someone like me helping you navitage the new culture in an immersive manner.
 I know and love my city and want to share it with visitors while at the same time seeing to their more practical questions and needs.
 Also, London is a city of neighborhoods, and staying in a neighborhood for a week or longer really helps you to get a feel for local life.

 Any final advice for people looking to visit London?